 Take advantage of bins and baskets

 Keeping in mind that toys often come with many parts, they don’t always need to be perfectly neat.
-Bins and baskets are perfect for organizing and sorting chaos in a way that is both messy and organized.
+Bins, baskets, and storage cubes are perfect for organizing and sorting chaos in a way that is both messy and organized.

 Group your items